25.3.1 General Guidelines

 Example:

-Collection Advisor Tom Smith has been identified as the Service point of contact in a suit to reduce assessments to judgment and to foreclose the tax lien.
+Collection Advisor Tom Smith has been identified as the IRS point of contact in a suit to reduce assessments to judgment and to foreclose the tax lien.
 Area Counsel issues a litigation hold to Advisor Smith.
 Advisor Smith knows that two different revenue officers worked on this case, and that Appeals handled a Collection Due Process case involving the taxpayer.
 Advisor Smith will notify the revenue officers and the Appeals officer, with a cc to the Appeals designated Point of Contact (the eDiscovery analyst on the staff of Policy Planning Quality & Analysis), of the litigation hold and request that they preserve any ESI relating to the taxpayer’s case.
-Advisor Smith must receive an acknowledgement from each Service employee that the employee received the litigation hold and will comply with it.
+Advisor Smith must receive an acknowledgement from each IRS employee that the employee received the litigation hold and will comply with it.
 Advisor Smith also will notify Area Counsel of the contact information of employees who have ESI related to the litigation and that the employees have received the litigation hold.

 What am I required to do if I receive a litigation hold notification?